swiftysitesofficial/smoothsurfer/README.md

 *Woohoo!
 You should have a brand new cursor at this point!*

 ## Initial Customization
-As of right now you can customize to of the cursors default properties; the initial size, and color.
+As of right now you can customize two of the cursors default properties; the initial size, and color.
 ```javascript
 smoothSurfer.instantiate({
   size: 20, //Default value is "5px" (this changes the cursors padding)